carineang/tp/docs/DeveloperGuide.md

 If we want to stick fully to a CLI, we can add longer multi-line notes by using a prompt-based input technique where the user can enter line after line by using the `note` command.
 When the user wants to stop entering lines of the note they can type the command `donenote`.
 This can be enhanced by allowing formatting options such as bolding.
-Long notes can also be displayed better by making the command output collapsable.
+Long notes can also be displayed better by making the command output collapsible.